firasuke/DOTSLASHLINUX/content/post/2017-09-06-The-Linux-Kernel-Configuration-Guide-Part-7.md

 Choice:     excluded [ ]

-Reason:     This option is intended for small and low speced devices (mobile
+Reason:     You can safely exclude this option as it's intended for small and low
-            devices); therefore, I excluded it.
+            speced devices (some smart phones).
 ```
 <h3>CPU Frequency scaling  ---></h3>
 <h3>[&ast;] CPU Frequency scaling</h3>